 There is no level of strength that you have to be.

 If you are content with your body and your strength levels, then you already are as strong as you need to be.

 Never compare yourself to someone else in the hopes of being as strong as they are.
 You have your own strengths and your own weaknesses.

 The purpose of this post is for you to measure how strong you currently are, relative to how strong you can become.

-There are 5 Stages of Strength as Defined by The WCT
+There are 5 Levels of Strength as Defined by The WCT

 I believe that everyone should strive to get as close to an Optimal level of strength as possible.

 Having this level of muscle strength is beneficial for numerous reasons:

 - So that you can pick up your kids and play with them without straining a muscle